redxdev/hvzsite-old/README.md

     composer install

-The command should download all dependencies.
+The command should download all backend dependencies.

+Next, make sure you have [Bower](http://bower.io/) installed.
+In the root directory of this project run:

+    bower install

+This command should download all frontend dependencies.

 Copy "src/Hvz/GameBundle/Services/OAuthSettings.php.dist" and fill out the information.
 You can set up OAuth access at